 In 2012 United Family Services continues implementing the strategic plan and Economic Independence Services was transferred to Community Link in February.
 Additionally the Partners in Parenting Program was transferred to the Children’s Home Society in March.

-The capital campaign to build the new domestic violence shelter continues and over $8.5 million has been raised toward the $10.6 million campaign goal.
-Vertical construction was initiated at the end of December 2011 and the new facility is expected to open in December 2012.
+The capital campaign to build the new domestic violence shelter continued and over $8.5 million was raised toward the $10.6 million campaign goal.
+Vertical construction was initiated at the end of December 2011.

 On November 27, 2012, United Family Services announced its new brand: Safe Alliance, Where Hope & Healing Begin.